ShengJer/L-MAU-Cahn-Hilliard/README.md

 #  MPI Cahn-Hilliard solver and L-MAU model

+The source code of the work : Chen SJ, Yu HY.
+L-MAU: A multivariate time-series network for predicting the Cahn-Hilliard microstructure evolutions via low-dimensional approaches.
+Computer Physics Communications.
+2024 Dec 1;305:109342.

 ## MPI_CH_solver folder
 This code is modified from Ref.[1], a semi-implicit spectral method, to include simple parallelism with MPI.
 The Cahn-Hilliard model includes Flory-Huggins free energy and fast mobility model [2].